 Being a Sony product, these are particularly well suited to Sony lovers.
 If you already have a hi-res music player or something capable of playing LDAC files, you’ll get higher quality out of these as they support both.
 The rest of us will have to settle for Bluetooth with aptX codec, which is fine to me.
 Connection strength is solid and though you won’t be able to reach 100 feet like some of the other headphones we’ve recently reviewed, I was able to get to about 50 or 60 before skipping became a problem.
 So it’s not best in class range, but it is better than average.
 I was even able to get the mail out front with no skips in the music.

 The only buttons on the headphones are on the bottom of the left ear cups.
-There’s a power/pairing button, a button to turn on active noise cancelling, and another that lets you cycle between the ambient sounds.
+There’s a power/pairing button, a button to turn on active noise canceling, and another that lets you cycle between the ambient sounds.
 This is the one that’s probably most interesting.
 You can choose between “normal” and “voice” modes.
 Normal mode will use the microphones to let most sounds pass through the headphones along with your music, while voice mode (as you might have guessed) will only let in voices.
 Once you decide which one you prefer, you can turn on ANC to completely block everything out.
 Then if you need to hear an announcement on the train or if someone walks up to talk, you can active ambient mode simply by placing your hand to the right ear cup.
 It’s touch sensitive and will automatically return to your music once you remove your hand.
 I did have some issues where ambient sound mode would turn on accidentally if I had to reach up and adjust my headphones, so just be aware of the touch pad sensitivity.
 Using that same touch sensitive ear pad you can pause/play music by tapping, skip between tracks by swiping left and right, and adjust volume by swiping up or down.

 The controls are a little finnicky and sometimes when you want to raise the volume you’ll instead end up pausing the song which can get a little annoying.
 But one tip I can give is to swipe fairly slowly and with intention.
 If you hastily swipe at the headphones it will only register the tap and pause the music.

-Sony claims a battery life of 20 hours with Bluetooth and active noise cancelling turned on.
+Sony claims a battery life of 20 hours with Bluetooth and active noise canceling turned on.
 In our testing we got a total of 18 hours, but that was on maximum volume.
 If you keep the volume at a respectable 60-80% like you probably should, I can easily see them reaching the full 20 hours.

 Unfortunately I don’t have an LDAC compatible device, but I do have some FLAC files that I did some of the testing with.
 Still, most of my testing was done on streaming services like Spotify, Google Play Music, and Tidal.